 “Classic Dutch” is a panorama of classical music, composed or performed in the Netherlands through the centuries.
-Most of the music in this series was selected from among the huge wealth of recordings made by Radio Netherlands’ own Music Department.
+Most of the music in this series was selected from among the huge wealth of recordings made by Radio Netherlands’ Music Department.
 In each programme, presenter Hélène Michaud speaks with a guest conductor, composer or music performer.

-The programme was broadcast November 15, 2002
+Broadcast: November 15, 2002